AlexNeyman/fw-home-assignment/README.md

 This gives us the same time complexity of O(1) for lookups, but it requires only a negligible amount of
 memory: just 16 KB for 12k flights.
 There is still a room for optimization; for example, replacing boolean arrays with bitmaps will reduce memory usage by a factor of 8.
-Also, currently for a flight with only one date we still create an array of N elements, where N is the number of days in the range.
-This too can be optimized, but it will complicate the code.

-The downside of this approach is that we need to know the range of dates in advance, so we can calculate the size of the dates array.
-If our files are sorted, we can easily find the range by looking at the first and last line.
-In the code I simply **hardcoded the range** that covers the test file flights.

 ## DB updates